sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 By default, the`plist` file for `launchd` will back up the configured PostgreSQL database every 3 hours [every 10800 seconds].
 This value can be changed in the `plist` file.

+## Loading the agent into `launchd`

+Once you have the files configured and installed into the correct directories, you can *either* reboot your computer, *or* you can use `launchctl` to load the `plist` file into `launchd` and start the agent without rebooting:

+	launchctl load ~/Library/LaunchAgents/yourdbname.plist
+	launchctl start com.resolve.backup.yourdbname

 ## Restoring from backup

-The `./pg_dump` command in the `bash` script is the equivalent of the "Backup" button in the Resolve GUI's database manager window.
+The `./pg_dump` command used in the `bash` script is the equivalent of pressing the "Backup" button in the Resolve GUI's database manager window.
 The `*.backup` files that this script generates can be restored into a new, totally blank PostgreSQL database in the event of a disk failure.
 These `*.backup` files are also handy even just to migrate databases to a different PostgreSQL server.

 These `*.backup` files can be easily restored via the Resolve GUI's database manager window.

-## Loading the agent into `launchd`

-Once you have the files configured and installed into the correct directories, you can *either* reboot your computer, *or* you can use `launchctl` to load the `plist` file into `launchd` and start the agent without rebooting:

-	launchctl load ~/Library/LaunchAgents/yourdbname.plist
-	launchctl start com.resolve.backup.yourdbname
+Just press the "Restore" button and select the `*.backup` file you wish to restore.

 Enjoy!